alex-free/tonyhax-international-gameshark-generator/readme.md

 * Recursive `D0`, `D1`, `D2`, `D3`, `E0`, `E1`, `E2`, and `E3` codes are not yet supported.
 If the first line is one of the prefixes mentioned previously, the following line must have a prefix of `30`, `50`, or `80`.

 ## Copying The Generated Save File To A PS1 Memory Card

-So now you should have a `TONYHAXINTGS0` file (or multiple files, correctly numbered at the end of the filename with 0 through 14)containing the GameShark codes you desire to use.
-The next step is to copy the file(s) to your PS1 memory card.

 You can use a PS2 console to copy the save files to a PS1 memory card from a USB flash drive.